What are things you can do to increase sexual desire with a partner

 What can be really exciting is planning intimacy.
 Intimacy means different things to different people.
 It might look like a check-in about how our days went today.
 It might be a shower that isn’t shower sex, but instead is a time for us to be naked together.
 It could even be reading a book together or going to our favorite restaurant.
 Scheduling intimacy is not the same as scheduling sex, but when we create a lower-pressure intimate moment it may end up leading to sex.

 I usually lose interest in sex 6-12 months into a relationship.
-I wish I continued to want it.
+I wish I could continue to want it.
 Advice?

 What you’re describing here is so common, because it’s right around that 6-month mark that we move out of what we could call the “infatuation stage” into a form of more committed love.
 Our brain is actually changing in that process.